 Hydrometallurgical separation and recovery of metals.
 This umbrella covers various projects aimed towards sustainable resource recovery.
 All these projects are carried out in collaboration with Kerstin Forsberg.

-5. Green recycling of battery materials by deep eutectic solvents (2020-2022), a recently inaugurated collaboration project with Uppsala University.
+6. Green recycling of battery materials by deep eutectic solvents (2020-2022), a collaboration project together with Reza Younesi at Uppsala University.
 Funded by STEM - The Swedish Energy Agency.
+The project was recently granted additional funding through 2023.